GeauxWeisbeck4/andrews-logseq-graph/pages/Intro to Lit.md

 			- Here we've provided a name tag component with a message and an input element.
 In this step you'll use a declarative event listener so the component can handle input events.
 		- ### Add a declarative event listener [1]
+			- This `@input` expression adds `this.changeName` as an event listener for the `input` event.
+(You can use this syntax for any event listener—just replace input with any event name and `this.changeName` with any JavaScript expression that evaluates to an event handler.)
+		- ### Add the event handler method [2]
+		-
 		-